- Home

 How do ISAs work?

 An ISA is essentially a tax-efficient wrapper for your money in which you can hold savings or investments.
-You can deposit a certain amount of money into your ISA or ISAs each year (£20,000 in the 2024/25 tax year, and the same amount in the 2025/26 tax year which begins on April 6), without having to pay tax on any interest or returns generated.
+You can deposit a certain amount of money into your ISA or ISAs each year (£20,000 in the 2025/26 tax year, which started on April 6), without having to pay tax on any interest or returns generated.

 There are several types of ISA to choose from.
 The main ones are cash ISAs and investment ISAs, though there are also innovative finance ISAs, which invest in peer-to-peer lending.
 To learn more about the basics of ISAs and understand how each type works, read our article Everything you need to know about ISAs.